cesarvr/blog/content/post/js-performance.md

     })
 ```

-I take a quick look at what at this loops and I got the impression that the problem has to do with the utilisation of ```forEach``` instead of using a classic for from C. This would sound silly but my rationale that for each iteration a memory scope was being created and that that was messing with the speed of my animation.
+Which I was using in favour of the classic **for** from C. My mind was telling me that for each iteration a memory scope was being created and that that was messing with the speed of my animation.
+Of course I didn't though at that moment that this was true I should see this behaviour everywhere not only Chrome, but I was under a spell.

 With that assumption I edited my code.